SwagSoupy/Oretary-Script/README.md

 ### About
-Discontinued and organized Oretary script.
+Discontinued and unorganized Oretary script.